kubevirt/hyperconverged-cluster-operator/docs/cluster-configuration.md

 $ patch hco kubevirt-hyperconverged --type=merge -p='{"metadata":{"annotations":{"kubevirt.kubevirt.io/jsonpatch":"[{\"op\":\"add\",\"path\":\"/spec/configuration/developerConfiguration/logVerbosity\",\"value\":{\"virtAPI\":4,\"virtController\":4,\"virtHandler\":4,\"virtLauncher\":4,\"virtOperator\":4}}]"}}}'
 ```

+##### Virt-handler Customization
-* The user wants to forcefully customize virt-handler configuration by setting custom values under `/spec/customizeComponents/patches` or the KV CR.
+The user wants to forcefully customize virt-handler configuration by setting custom values under `/spec/customizeComponents/patches` or the KV CR.
 In order to do that, the following annotation should be added to the HyperConverged CR:
 ```yaml
 metadata:
   annotations: